GabrielaOliveirabpt/google_search/README.md

 # Google Search Project
-This is a project to mimic the functionality of the pages of Google Search, Google Search Images and Google Advanced Search using HTML.
+This is a project to mimic the functionality of the pages of Google Search, Google Search Images and Google Advanced Search using HTML and CSS.

 ![alt text](assets/images/googleSearchProject.png)
 ## Deployment